 Increased focus on repeat infringers

-In early 2021 Incopro (a Corsearch company) released ‘Three Strikes and Out’, a white paper that explores how e-commerce platforms can tackle repeat infringers – an issue that brand owners are increasingly highlighting.
+In early 2021, Corsearch released ‘Three Strikes and Out’, a white paper that explores how e-commerce platforms can tackle repeat infringers – an issue that brand owners are increasingly highlighting.

 We found that 23 of the 34 e-commerce platforms considered have a policy directed at repeat infringers.
 The remaining 11 had no relevant policy evident.
 Out of the 23 e-commerce platforms that have a policy, only 3 had enacted a three-strikes rule.